magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_even-one-word-is-enough.md

 You can be able to speak well but still not be skilful.
 Right, Sumedho?
 It’s like that, isn’t it?

-It is.
+*Ajahn Sumedho:* It is.
 They (some of the other monks) speak the truth, but they don’t do it skilfully, and the laypeople don’t want to listen.
 They don’t have the skilful means.

-Right.
+*Ajahn Chah:* Right.
 They don’t have a ‘technique’.
 They don’t have the technique in speaking.
 Like construction – I can build things, but I don’t have a technique for construction, to make things beautiful and I can speak, anyone can speak, but it’s necessary to have the skilful means to know what is appropriate.
 Then saying even one word can be of benefit.
 Otherwise, you can cause trouble with your words.

 For example, people here have learned a lot of things.
 Don’t go extolling your way: ‘My way is right!
 Your way is wrong!’
 Don’t do that.